 Q. Should I take the MCAT before applying to this master’s program?

-A. Although a standardized exam score is no longer required for our program, this information adds another data point that might be beneficial as we review your application.
+A. Although a standardized exam score is no longer required for admission to our program, this information adds another data point that might be beneficial as we review your application.
 If you have ever taken the MCAT, we request that scores from all attempts be self-reported on the application, and official score(s) submitted to the program.

 Q. I am a non-traditional student.
 Will I still be eligible for this program?